RedLanternTech/CISSPNotes/Domain5Notes.md

 ### Identity Assurance Levels
 - NIST SP 800-63-3 "Digital Identity Guidelines"
-- IAL 1:  lowest leve, only requires user to self-assert an identity.
+- IAL 1:  lowest level, only requires user to self-assert an identity.
 - IAL 2:  Requires submission of identity documentation and proofing to the Credential Srvice Provider (CSP).
 Frequently used in employment situations.
 - IAL 3:  Requires physical presence and formal review.